dRadest/product-backend/README.md

 curl -X PUT localhost:8080/products -H 'Content-type:application/json' -d '{"name": "Toothbrush", "description": "Updated toothbrush description", "price": "77.25"}'

 curl -X DELETE localhost:8080/products/Toothbrush
 ```

+Clients that do not speak HAL can ignore the extra bits while consuming the pure data.
+Clients that do speak HAL can navigate your empowered API